Semantic Models for the First-stage Retrieval: A Comprehensive Review: Neural methods for semantic retrieval

-For end-to-end neural models for the retrieval stage, \citet{henderson2017efficient} proposed a computationally efficient neural method for natural language response suggestion.
+For more powerful representation learning models for the first-stage retrieval, \citet{henderson2017efficient} proposed a computationally efficient neural method for natural language response suggestion.
 The feed-forward neural network uses n-gram embedding features to encode messages and suggested replies into vectors, which is optimized to give message-response pairs higher dot product values.
 The DPR~\cite{karpukhin2020dense} model is proposed to learn dense embeddings for text blocks with a BERT-based dual encoder.
 The retriever based on the DPR model outperforms a strong Lucene BM25 system on a wide range of OpenQA datasets and is beneficial for the end-to-end QA performance.
-Similar to DPR, the RepBERT~\cite{zhan2020repBERT} model employs a dual encoder based on BERT to obtain query and document representations, then the inner products of query and document representations are regarded as relevance scores.
-The experimental results show that the RepBERT outperforms BM25 on MS MARCO passage ranking task.
+Similar to DPR, the RepBERT~\cite{zhan2020repBERT} model employs a dual encoder based on BERT to obtain query and document representations, then inner products of query and document representations are regarded as relevance scores.
+Experimental results show that the RepBERT outperforms BM25 on the MS MARCO passage ranking task.

 Another alternative approach is to distill a more complex model (e.g., term-level representation learning method or interaction-focused model) to a document-level representation learning architecture.
 For example, \citet{lin2020distilling} distilled the knowledge from ColBERT’s expressive MaxSim operator for computing relevance scores into a simple dot product, thus enabling a single-step ANN search.
 Their key insight is that during distillation, tight coupling between the teacher model and the student model enables more flexible distillation strategies and yields better learned representations.
-The approach improves query latency and greatly reduces the onerous storage requirements of ColBERT, while only making modest sacrifices in terms of effectiveness. \citet{tahami2020distilling} utilized knowledge distillation to compress the complex BERT cross-encoder network as a teacher model into the student BERT bi-encoder model.
-This increases the BERT bi-encoders prediction quality without affecting its inference speed.
-They evaluated the approach on three domain-popular datasets, and the results show that the proposed method achieves statistically significant gains.
+The approach improves query latency and greatly reduces the onerous storage requirement of ColBERT, while only making modest sacrifices in terms of effectiveness. \citet{tahami2020distilling} utilized knowledge distillation to compress the complex BERT cross-encoder network as a teacher model into the student BERT bi-encoder model.
+This increases the prediction quality of BERT-based bi-encoders without affecting its inference speed.
+They evaluated the approach on three domain-popular datasets, and results show that the proposed method achieves statistically significant gains.